ktonon/two-medium-model/README.md

 Wave breaking at the jet base produces bursts of new matter — electrons, protons, and sometimes neutrons.
 These compact, energetic clouds of freshly created matter appear observationally as **quasars**.

-Great—this *is* the exact question a thoughtful reader will ask next, and answering it clearly is essential before introducing quantized states.

-Below is the explanation **as it should appear in your paper**, positioned immediately after Section 4.7 and before any discussion of quantized intrinsic redshift.

-It answers the question directly, using only the internal logic of 2MM already established.

 #### 4.7.3 Why Quasars Often Occur in Symmetrical Pairs

 Because AGN jets are typically bipolar: